neaf/pennylane-this-again/README.md

 $ open "http://localhost:8080"
 ```

-# Comment
+# Comments

+1. Normally I avoid such database query complexity.
+It can be almost impossible to understand without one-to-one explanation, hard to modify and couple the app to specific database engine.
+However, as long as it doesn't produce side effects (like creating normalized views or triggers) and is localized to one spot, I think it's worth doing that over complicating the stack with additional technologies.

-Regardless of how the database is run, the performance issue is unfortunate but discovered too late to react within the scope of the recruitment task.
-It works great as a proof of concept and the app is fun enough to deserve a second iteration.
-I'd explore using elasticsearch with similar logic as it would probably handle the search ingredients array better.
+2. Regardless of how the database is run, it is a limiting factor for number of search ingredients or query comlexity when working with raw data.
+It works well enough for a proof of concept, however I'd explore using elasticsearch with similar logic in a next iteration.